jinantonic/RW-Lab-2/problem-2/README.md

 </br></br>
 ![Sketch](/images/con4.png)
-So I came with a second way to display the contents displaying only titles in a prettier form using Array.forEach.
+So I came up with a second way to display the contents of titles only in a prettier form using Array.forEach.

 </br></br>
 ![Sketch](/images/con5.png)